NXPHoverGames/TropicCommunityVMU/README.md

-# Tropic VMU
+# Tropic Community VMU

-Tropic VMU (Vehicle Management Unit) is an BSD-3 Licensed Open-Source base board designed around the [Teensy 4.1 Development board](https://www.pjrc.com/store/teensy41.html).
+Tropic Community VMU (Vehicle Management Unit) is an BSD-3 Licensed Open-Source base board designed around the [Teensy 4.1 Development board](https://www.pjrc.com/store/teensy41.html).

 > [!NOTE]
 > Tropic VMU is a project created by a group of passionate individuals who work on it in their free time.
 It's important for users to understand that Tropic might not provide the same reliability, features, or support as products from well-established companies.
 Using Tropic is entirely up to the user's discretion and comes with its own risks.